jamesrock/jamesrock/README.md

 [github.com/solid-movies](https://github.com/jamesrock/solid-movies)
 [github.com/angular-movies](https://github.com/jamesrock/angular-movies)

-Other than that, in terms of person projects, I'm very proud of my remake of the smash hit game Flappy Bird — go check it out over at frappybird.com.
+Beyond that, in terms of personal projects, I'm rather fond of my Flappy Bird remake — the classic tap-to-flap game no longer available on the AppStore — go check it out over at frappybird.com.
 You can find the repo at [github.com/jamesrock/phaser-frappybird](https://github.com/jamesrock/phaser-frappybird).

 <!--
 **jamesrock/jamesrock** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.